diademiemi/ansible_role_wireguard/README.md

 =========

 [![Molecule Test](https://github.com/diademiemi/ansible_role_wireguard/actions/workflows/molecule.yml/badge.svg)](https://github.com/diademiemi/ansible_role_wireguard/actions/workflows/molecule.yml)

 Ansible role to install and configure a Wireguard network.
 It can generate keys or use existing ones to connect to externally configured peers.

-It will automatically use all hosts in the play as peers connectng to the given master node.
+It will automatically use all hosts in the play as peers connecting to the given master node (`wireguard_master_inventory_hostname`).
 An additional list of peers can be added to the Wireguard interface with the `wireguard_additional_peers` variable.

-You can use this just to connect to an existing host by omitting the `wireguard_master_inventory_hostname` variable and using the `wireguard_additional_peers` variable.
+You can use this just to connect to an existing host by omitting the `wireguard_master_inventory_hostname` variable and just using the `wireguard_additional_peers` variable.

 Requirements